LaunchCodeEducation/lchs/src/chapters/functions/creating-functions.rst

 Defining Our Own Functions
 ==========================

-While using the functions built into Python is useful, the most powerful part of functions is the ability to create our own.
+Built-in functions in Python give us a lot of capabilities.
+In fact, we gain even more coding potential by writing our own functions.

 .. index::
    single: function; definition